|Monday:||7:30 AM - 5:30 PM|

 Diesel engines have other advantages over gasoline engines.
 Diesel engines are heavier than gasoline engines because they require more heavy-duty parts, but that means the engines are more durable and can last longer than gasoline engines.
 Also, diesel engines may be the engines of the future since they can burn many of the new bio-fuels.

-Bio-diesel can be manufactured from vegetable oils, including used cooking oil from MINNEAPOLIS restaurants.
+Bio-diesel can be manufactured from vegetable oils, including used cooking oil from PRINCETON restaurants.
 Just think, one day you could fuel your vehicle on stuff that was once considered waste—one step closer to a cleaner environment here in MN.
 And if you think hybrid cars are environmentally sound, consider what a diesel-electric hybrid could mean.

-MINNEAPOLIS drivers who are considering buying a diesel-fueled vehicle, should know that preventive maintenance and inspection schedules are different for a diesel engine than a gasoline engine.
+PRINCETON drivers who are considering buying a diesel-fueled vehicle should know that preventive maintenance and inspection schedules are different for a diesel engine than a gasoline engine.
 Diesel fuel is harder on emissions systems than gasoline, so the filters and other devices have to be changed and checked more often.
 Also, the fuel injection system operates at much higher pressures for diesel than for gasoline, so keeping it clean becomes a higher priority.

 When you switch from a gas vehicle to a diesel, you'll have to learn some new rules of vehicle care.
 But you won't be alone.
 Most PRINCETON service centers are aware that diesels are coming to North America and are already prepared to provide service for diesel engines.
 At Affordable Transmissions, we are well-versed in diesel technology.
 You can rely on our team of automotive professionals to provide quality service for diesel-powered vehicles.